The epic Trans-Siberian / Mongolian adventure; 2 continents, 3 countries, 8 cities, 29-days traversing Russia, Mongolia and China.

 Ekaterinburg | Ural Mountains – Nevyansk / Train to Krasnoyarsk

 Full-day excursion to the city of Nevyansk (80km from Ekaterinburg).
 Nevyansk is the one time capital of the Demidov dynasty, a very successful family of factory owners.
 The trip includes a visit to the famous and recently restored Nevyansk “leaning tower”, and the Transfiguration Spaso-Preobrazhensky Cathedral, plus the traditional craft center and famous Nevyansk icons.

 On the return trip, you will stop at Byngi Village for lunch.
 (B|L)

 Note: for alternative excursions, check out the Ekaterinburg tour programs.

 Return to Ekaterinburg and transfer to station.
 Depart on evening train around 21:40.

 The train stops around ten times per day, at cities such as Omsk and Novosibirsk This is the ‘mid Siberian railway’, built between 1893 and 1898; crossing the great rivers Ob and Yenisei.

-Early morning arrival a little before 7am.
+Early morning arrival around 08:45.
 Meet guide on platform and transfer to the Metelitsa Hotel, where you will stay for two nights (including early check-in).
-Rest up before enjoying a guided city tour (3-4 hrs by car); including: downtown Mira Prospekt, the Chapel of Saint Paraskeva Pyatnitsa, Communal Bridge, Victory Memorial, and the local Ethnographic Museum (entrance not included).
+Breakfast and rest up before enjoying a guided city tour (3-4 hrs by car); including: downtown Mira Prospekt, the Chapel of Saint Paraskeva Pyatnitsa, Communal Bridge, Victory Memorial, and the local Ethnographic Museum (entrance not included).
+(B)